CumulusNetworks/config-backup-upgrade-helper/README.md

 - Allows optional exclude of specific directories from archive or migration
 - Write out debugging log to /var/log/config_file_changes.log.gz and store a copy in /mnt/persist/backup/

+- Ansible playbook provided to create backup archive from 2.5.
+Can be used to migrate configs to 3.0

 # Usage